amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics_ans.md

 ### Answer

 The distance B from A can be simply found

 $$ r_{A/B}=\sqrt{(0.4+0.4)^2+(0.4+0.2)^2} $$

-The angular velocity of the bar is constant through the whole bar.
+The angular velocity of the bar is constant through the whole bar

 $$ v_{A/B}=\omega. r_{A/B} \\ \omega= \frac{6}{1}=6 rad/s$$